Your guide to useful apps in Luxembourg

 Keeping track of our health has become a number one priority, courtesy of Covid.
 The Luxembourg Ministry of Health launched sante.lu in order to facilitate citizens’ access to information.
 With Doctena you can quickly find and book appointments with doctors, dentists or practitioners.
 Many of us have got to know myLab, quickly and efficiently providing us with our Covid test results.

 Shopping & Food

 Luxcaddy is an online supermarket with free delivery throughout the country.
-Food delivery services like Takeaway.com-Luxembourg, Livraison.lu and Myfoods.lu let users enter their postal code to see from which restaurants in their area they can order meals to be delivered.
+Food delivery services like Takeaway.com-Luxembourg, Livraison.lu and Myfoods.lu let users enter their postal code to see which restaurants in their area they can order meals to be delivered.

 F4A, or Food for All, connects users with local stores that have products close to their expiry date.
-You can consciously buy these for a reduced price and have a positive impact on our planet.
+You can consciously buy these for a reduced price and have a positive impact on the planet.
 VinsLux is the app for wine lovers, dedicated to the wines and sparkling wines produced along the 42km long wine road on the banks of the Luxembourgish Moselle.

-No big deal is a health rewards app that offers free or discounted offers from various stores in return for completing challenges such as reaching a daily step count, running a certain distance, or reducing your screen time.
+No big deal is a health rewards app that has free or discounted offers from various stores in return for completing challenges such as reaching a daily step count, running a certain distance, or reducing your screen time.